Monte Paschi top shareholder races against time to find buyer

 The debt crisis at the foundation has put pressure on Monte dei Paschi, regarded as one of the most vulnerable in Europe because of its thin capital base and weak profits.

-The Tuscan bank needs to find 3.3 billion euros by June - almost its entire market capitalisation - to meet tougher capital requirements set by the European Banking Authority.
+The Tuscan bank needs to find 3.3 billion euros by June - almost its entire market capitalization - to meet tougher capital requirements set by the European Banking Authority.

 With its main shareholder unable to underwrite a capital increase, it has so far ruled out a cash call, saying it can meet the EBA target through asset sales and deleveraging.